AllyPry/privacy-builder-pack/tools/contribute.md

 - Check if the tool already exists to avoid duplicates.

-## Submitting Your Contribution
+# Submitting Your Contribution

 1. Fork the repository.

-2. Edit the tools.md file (or whatever the main tool list file is named).
+2. Edit the tools.json file.

 3. Follow the formatting and tagging rules above.